simnibs/simnibs/docs/tutorial/advanced/uq.rst

 Tissue conductivity values are uncertain.
 Given that, it might be desirable to take this variability into consideration when simulating electric fields.

-For that reason, we introduced in SimNIBS a way to easily perform Uncertainty Quantification (UQ) via Generalized Polynomial Chaos Expansion (gPC) for evaluating the effect of uncertainty in conductivity values on the fields of interest.
+For that reason, we introduced a way in SimNIBS to easily perform Uncertainty Quantification (UQ) via Generalized Polynomial Chaos Expansion (gPC) for evaluating the effect of uncertainty in conductivity values on the fields of interest.

-Before proceeding through this tutorial, please see `Saturnino et al., 2018 <https://doi.org/10.1016/j.neuroimage.2018.12.053>`_
+Before proceeding through this tutorial, please see `Saturnino et al., 2018 <https://doi.org/10.1016/j.neuroimage.2018.12.053>`_.

 Introduction